mgsloan/todoist-shortcuts/development.md

 # TODO "soon"

 * Allow usage of various standard todoist shortcuts.
 Particularly `u`.
+There are currently two attempts at this in the code, one as actions and one as exceptions for the key handler.
+Infuriatingly, neither is working right now.

 * Have `?` open up todoist-shortcuts README.md.